bee42/docker-machine-scaleway-creator/README.md

-# Docker Creator of scaleway machines
+# Docker Creator of scaleway machines as a jump host

 Build a container to create [scaleway](https://www.scaleway.com/) docker machines.